 Every employee of Arch and its operating subsidiaries receives the Code of Business Conduct, and all salaried employees are expected to complete annual online training on its contents.

 Arch requires suppliers to conduct business in the same ethical and responsible manner it requires of its own employees, and stipulates these requirements via its Supplier Code of Conduct.

 Arch believes that strong corporate governance policies and practices are the foundation of a well-functioning board and are vital to preserving the trust of stakeholders.

-The board provides critical oversight of the corporation’s comprehensive and robust enterprise risk management (ERM) system — including climate- related risks and opportunities — and is committed to setting the tone at the top on environmental, social and governance (ESG) matters.
+The board provides critical oversight of the corporation’s enterprise risk management (ERM) system — including climate-related risks and opportunities — and is committed to setting the tone at the top on ESG matters.

-In 2021, the Arch board took steps to enhance its ESG governance framework – including via the creation of a new ESG and Nominating Committee – to gain efficiencies and re-emphasize the board’s commitment to continuous improvement in ESG.
+The Arch board recently took steps to enhance its ESG governance framework — including the establishment of an ESG and Nominating Committee — to gain efficiencies and re-emphasize the board’s commitment to continuous improvement in ESG.

 Arch utilizes an industry-leading environmental management information system (EMIS) to assist in managing and tracking environmental data; compliance obligations; audit findings and corrective actions; and regular internal reporting of environmental activities.